 Recipes using Taucheo

-♥ If you found this article useful, don’t forget to leave me a comment and that all important, 5-star rating! ?
-Thank you! ♥
+If you found this article useful, drop me a comment and if you’re feeling like a star, that 5-star rating!
+Thank you!

 And feel free to tag me on Instagram @azlinbloor with your recipes.
 If using one of mine, hashtag it #linsfood.

 Homemade Taucheo Recipe (Salted, Fermented Soybeans)